Corsair Galleon 100 SD: Left Shift Key Triggers Caps Lock (Fix Available)

 - SteelSeries Apex Pro — Magnetic switches with per-key actuation point adjustment and a built-in OLED display.

-If the Stream Deck LCD keys are the main draw, consider pairing a standalone Stream Deck with a dedicated mechanical gaming keyboard, you get the same functionality without the single-point-of-failure risk.
+If the Stream Deck LCD keys are the main draw, consider pairing a standalone Stream Deck with a dedicated mechanical gaming keyboard.
+You get the same functionality without the single-point-of-failure risk.

 Bottom Line